michael2012z/BitBible/markdown/Etheridge/files/Gal.md

 ## Galatians 3

-1. O deficient-mindedChasiri-reyonee Galatoyee, who bewildereth you?
-For, behold, as if depicted before your eyes, hath Jeshu the Meshiha been crucified.
+1. O deficient-minded

 2. This only would I know from you: Through the works of the law received you the Spirit, or through the hearing of faith?

-3. Are you so foolishSaklin atun that having begun in the Spirit you are now finishing in the flesh?
+3. Are you so foolish

 4. And all these have you borne in vain?
-But would it be in vain?This division of sections interferes with the sense.
+But would it be in vain?

-5. Then, he who imparted to you the Spirit, and wrought miracles among you, (did he so) through the works of the law, or through the hearing of faith?Chasiri-reyonee.
+5. Then, he who imparted to you the Spirit, and wrought miracles among you, (did he so) through the works of the law, or through the hearing of faith?

-6. As Abraham believed Aloha, and it was reckoned to him for righteousness,Saklin atun.
+6. As Abraham believed Aloha, and it was reckoned to him for righteousness,

-7. know therefore that they who are of faith are the children of Abraham.Or, tutor.
+7. know therefore that they who are of faith are the children of Abraham.

 8. For Aloha who knew before that he would justify the Gentiles through faith, evangelized before unto Abraham; as saith the holy scripture: In thee all the nations shall be blessed: